Thai Yoga Bodywork

 *1.5 hr sessions are suitable for regular therapeutic visits, or occasional full body tune-ups.

 *2 hrs is a standard full-body Thai session.

 *3 hrs is great for active individuals who like lots of stretching, or those who need deep restorative work.

 I offer a sliding scale because I want to widen the margin of who feels that they can afford bodywork.
 I acknowledge that our world is not one of fundamental economic equality.
 The average going rate for bodywork therapies in the Twin Cities is somewhere around $75/hr.
 For those that regularly pay $80/hr for massage, and can do so without financial stress, $80/hr is an appropriate amount to pay.
 For some others, however, that just isn’t feasible.
 For that person, less would be appropriate.
-For persons whom feel that they would benefit from having regular short sessions with me, to alleviate a chronic symptom or restore from an injury, I also offer lower rates with the up-front purchase of multiple sessions.
+For persons who feel that they would benefit from having regular short sessions with me, to alleviate a chronic symptom or restore from an injury, I also offer lower rates with the up-front purchase of multiple sessions.
 I bring the same quality of work and attention to every session.
-With a home based practice, I’ve lowered my overhead from when I was renting a studio.
-The desire to offer a sliding scale is one of the principle reasons that I’ve chosen to move my practice in home.
+With a home-based practice, I’ve lowered my overhead from when I was renting a studio.
+The desire to offer a sliding scale is one of the principal reasons that I’ve chosen to move my practice in home.
 The rate flexibility is not reflective of quality or value of my work.
 If this is still confusing for you, and you don’t want to think of how much is best for you to pay, $75/hr is a good average.

-*I do however hold to a $40/hr late cancellation fee, for no shows,
+*I do however hold to a $40/hr late cancellation fee, for no-shows,

 and reschedules made with less than 24-hr notice.